akhiltiwari13/BroadcastingDaemon/README.md

     • gcc -o broadcasting_daemon src/main.c src/display_status.c -lncurses

 Screenshots:
-These are the screenshots from when I tested the program on the two aforementioned machines.
+The screenshots from when I tested the program on the two aforementioned machines are present in the images directory.

 Happy Broadcasting!!!!!